dbaldwin103/EasyLink-API-V2/README_SendingRequests.md

 ### Update

 A *PATCH Update* call will need to send the full payload again!
 To prevent incorrect data, all fields will need to be sent again for an Update request, even though you may only be updating one or two fields.
-For example, to update the quantity requested on the payload POST payload above, you might send:
+For example, to update the quantity requested on the POST payload above, you might send:

 ```http
 PATCH <your_api_suffix>?Record_Name=<your_record_name>&amp;Action=Update HTTP/1.1